dario-campagna/cribbage-score-calculator-24/notes.md

     - Each rank corresponds to a numeric value
     - Well-defined set of values for rank and suite

-# Notes

-- Do we really need the getters in CribbageHand and Card, now that we implemented equals?

 # Tests

 - "5♥5♦5♠J♣5♣" -> print "29"